jon-jacky/home/commonplace.md

   overall tractability of working with that application's code, as well as capital costs of deploying and executing it.

   ...
-By ``escalation'' I also mean that our best and only response, at present, seems to be to develop more software along similar lines, believing that if we iterate our current approach enough times, we will overcome our problems.
+By "escalation" I also mean that our best and only response, at present, seems to be to develop more software along similar lines, believing that if we iterate our current approach enough times, we will overcome our problems.
 My faith in this line of thinking has been